Lesson 9: Setting Up Container Runtime

 or nano

-$ vi /etc/containerd/config.toml
+$ vim /etc/containerd/config.toml

-Find the line that specifies the root
+At the top of the file, find the line that specifies the root

 root = "/mnt/nvme/containerd"